jauhararifin/cptool/README.md

 There are some term you need to understand in order to using this tool.

-1. Language
+1. **Language**.
 The programming language that can be used for writing your solution.
 Cptool currently support c, c++ and pascal only.
 The language has definition that gives cptool information about its name, extension, how to compile and run solution in this language.

-2. Solution
+2. **Solution**.
 This is your solution source code.
 Your solution is a single file with a name and extension.
 The basename (filename without extension) of your solution file is considered as your solution name and the extension can be considered as your solution language.

-3. Testcase
+3. **Testcase**.
 This is a pair of file which has extension .in and .out that represent testcase for your solution.
 You can test your solution using this testcase.
 A testcase should contain two file that has .in and .out extension and has exactly same basename (filename without extension).

 For understanding how to use this tool, lets consider the most famous problem in competitive programming world.
 The "A+B" problem:
 ```